f5devcentral/f5-rseries-training/docs/rseries_security.rst

 Disabling Basic Auth via the API
 --------------------------------

 You may enable or disable basic authentication via the API.
-The default setting for basic autentication is enabled, and the current state can be seen by entering the following API call.
+The default setting for basic authentication is enabled, and the current state can be seen by entering the following API call.

 .. code-block:: bash